 - A method of recurrent calibration that could be performed, reliably, by a user without access to special tools or instruments.

 In addition, communication protocols for the new device were defined in cooperation with another firm already updating Windows-based software for analyzing the collected data.

+Neogen announced the launch of the AccuPoint Advanced Next Generation in April of 2021.
 Porticos continues to help Neogen manufacture this device in ever-higher volumes.
-Porticos provides ongoing support through:

 Read more about the Neogen AccuPoint project in our Product Development Spotlight.